palmergroupUH/Python-force-field-parameterization-workflow/README.md

 ## Features:
 * Externally invoking a LAMMPS exectuable to perform force-matching
 * Flexible inclusion of diverse source of reference data
-* Modular design to achieve the customizability of objective functions, force-field potentials, sampling methods, and optimizers
+* Modular design to achieve the customizability of:
+    - objective functions
+    - force-field potentials
+    - sampling methods
+    - and optimizers

 ## Installation: